 Document types

-The settings displays all existing document types, and groups, for example:
+The settings display all existing document types, and groups, for example:

 The i icon can show information on syncronization of new or edited document types.